dan-leo/masters/thesis/v8/3_design.md

 [](../../code/tests/logs/nokia_vodacom/centurycity/quectel/cops/scope/cops_180ms_tx.jpg)

+On the MTN-ZTE network the peaks indicate an on time of roughly 12ms and idle of 4 seconds.
+With a cycle of 16ms, it fits the LTE requirements of between 10ms and 2560ms in terms of 1ms subframes.
+However, NB-IoT has a minimum requirement of 256ms to 9216ms for the interval length between C-DRX transmissions and Vodacom-Nokia is using this minimum value.
+MTN-ZTE is utilizing vastly more time on air than permitted by the 3GPP and it is having a detrimental effect on the estimated battery life.
+Vodacom-Nokia is using the minimum, but it is recommended to increase this value.
+Lastly, this does not bode well for the scaling up of devices due to the interference, especially on the shared uplink (NPUSCH) channel.

 ####  E-UTRAN Node B (eNB/eNodeB)

 Ericsson eNodeBs run Linux and their commands are accessible via MOShell, or the scripting language AMOS.